Welcome to USF's

 - Causes of poor sleep health, such as work-related stress

 - Health consequences of poor sleep health, especially on cardiovascular and cognitive outcomes

 - Develop and test new interventions to improve sleep health in middle and late adulthood

 Soomi Lee, Ph.D., is the director of the STEALTH lab.
 Dr. Lee and her collaborators examine the role of sleep in the link between stress and health across adulthood.
 Dr. Lee has expertise in the substantive area of work, sleep, and healthy aging.
 She has extensive experience in measuring sleep using an actigraphy method and assessing daily experiences using intensive micro-longitudinal designs.

-undergraduate research, running analyses, and administrative work for the lab.
-Her
+and other administrative work for the lab.
+Kris research focuses on cognitive aging,

 Fumiko Hamada, M.A. and Ph.D. student, joined the STEALTH Lab beginning Fall 2022.
 As assistant lab manager, she is responsible for administrative work, supervising research assistants, and supporting lab projects.
 Fumiko’s research focuses on the bidirectional relations between sleep and cognitive decline in older adults and modifiable risk factors for Alzheimer's disease.